Ovarian Cyst: Pain, Symptoms, Causes, Treatment & More

 4. Polycystic Ovaries (PCOS)

-In some cases, women often face a condition known as polycystic ovaries which indicates the presence of large amounts of cysts which may also result in enlarged ovaries.
+In some cases, women often face a condition known as polycystic ovary syndrome PCOS which indicates the presence of large amounts of cysts which may also result in enlarged ovaries.

 It is important to treat polycystic ovaries as if they are left untreated, they might result in infertility or ectopic pregnancy.